VenoMave: Targeted Poisoning Against Speech Recognition: Evaluation

-For training, the victim uses a learning rate of \(0.0004\), a batch size of 64, and a dropout probability of 0.2\footnote{The dropout layer is added after the first hidden layer.} to train the \ac{ASR} system from scratch for 32 epochs, of which two epochs include Viterbi training.
+We consider that the victim uses one of three different model architectures: \netTwoLayer{}, \netThreeLayer{}, or \netThreeLayerPlus{} from Table~\ref{table:nets}.
+All models are trained from scratch for 32 epochs, of which epochs 11 and 12 include Viterbi training.
+The victim uses Adam with a learning rate of \(4e^{-4}\), a batch size of 64, and a dropout probability of 0.2.
+The dropout layer is added after the first hidden layer.

-Dropout randomization is a technique to prevent neural networks from overfitting and increase their performance~\cite{srivastava2014dropout}.
-It should be noted that in previous clean-label poisoning works, dropout was typically disabled, as in a transfer learning scenario, a rational victim will usually overfit the training set~\cite{aghakhani2020bullseye, shafahi2018poison, zhu2019transferable}.
-Since this is often not the case when the victim's model is trained from scratch, we enable dropout in this experiment.
-With the settings that are used by the attacker for surrogate networks, the victim achieves a test accuracy of 98.75\,\% and 98.41\,\% for \netTwoLayer{} and \netThreeLayer{}, respectively, while the baseline test accuracy is 98.69\,\% and 98.77\,\% for \netTwoLayer{} and \netThreeLayer{}, respectively.
+Table~\ref{table:diffVictimSettingsSmallTable} shows that the malicious characteristics of the poisoned data remain even if the victim uses different training parameters and network architectures.
+Also, for all models the clean test accuracy remains almost the same in comparison to the baseline test accuracy, which measures the accuracy of the models trained on exclusively clean data.
+It is worth noting that in prior work, dropout was typically disabled, as in a transfer learning scenario, a rational victim will usually overfit the training set~\cite{aghakhani2020bullseye, zhu2019transferable}.
+Since this is usually not the case when the victim's model is trained from scratch, we enable dropout in this experiment.
+Our results show that the poisoned data survive the randomness introduced by the dropout.

-Table~\ref{table:diffVictimSettings} shows that the malicious characteristics of the poisoned data crafted by \sys{} will remain even if the victim uses different training parameters and network architectures.

-\mypar{Limited Knowledge of Victim Training Set.} So far, we assumed that the adversary knows the victim's training data.
-In this section, we extend our analysis of \sys{} by evaluating it for a more realistic threat model, where the adversary does not know the complete training set of the victim, except for the injected poisoned data.